Israel Expands Offensive In Gaza - UrduPoint

 Gaza Strip, (APP - UrduPoint / Pakistan Point News - 4th Dec, 2023) Israel expanded its offensive against Hamas in besieged Gaza on Monday, as international concern deepened over the mounting civilian death toll in a war sparked by the October 7 attacks.

-The return to open warfare after a truce between Israel and Hamas expired has had ripple effects around a region on the cusp of a wider conflagration.
+The return to open warfare after a truce between Israel and Hamas broke down has had ripple effects around a region on the cusp of a wider conflagration.

-Since the expiry of the truce on Friday, fighting in Gaza has resumed between Hamas and advancing Israeli troops, as have launches of militant rockets toward Israel and Israeli air strikes on the Palestinian territory.
+Since the expiry of the truce on Friday, fighting in Gaza has resumed between Hamas and advancing Israeli troops, as have militants' rocket launches toward Israel and Israel's air strikes on the Palestinian territory.

 Over the weekend, Israeli air strikes on northern Gaza threw thick clouds of smoke and dust into the sky.